Sugarberry Cottage is a bestselling house plan from Southern Living.

 This one’s white, too, but without the black shutters the others had.

-Ballard Designs decorated the house to showcase their furniture, and here’s how the living room looked with it:
+Ballard Designs decorated the house to showcase their furniture.

 You can see how the rest of it looked as a Ballard showcase at Southern Hospitality.